Appraisal myths debunked

 Fact: Legally, the document is owned by the lending agency unless the lender relinquishes their interest in the report.
 However, consumers have to be provided with a copy of the document upon written request, under the Equal Credit Opportunity Act.

 Myth: It doesn't mean anything to consumers what's in the report so long as it satisfies the requirements of their lending agency.

 Fact: Only if consumers check out a copy of their appraisal can they verify its accuracy and possibly need to question the result.
 Remember, this is probably the most expensive and important investment a consumer will ever make.
 There is an incredible amount of data contained in an appraisal that should be useful to the consumer in the future, such as the legal and physical description of the property, square footage measurements, list of comparable properties in the neighborhood, neighborhood description and a narrative of current real-estate activity and/or market trends in the vicinity.

 Myth: The only reason someone would hire an appraiser is if a house needs its value estimated in a lender-based sales transaction.

 Fact: Hiring an appraiser can fulfill a variety of needs depending on the designations and certifications of the appraiser involved; appraisers can perform a great deal of different services, including benefit/cost analysis, tax assessment, legal dispute resolution, and even estate planning.

 Myth: A property inspection serves the same purpose as an appraisal.

-Fact: An appraisal report does not serve the same purpose as an inspection report.
-An appraiser forms an opinion of value in the appraisal process and resulting report.
-A home inspector analyzes the condition of the house and its major components and reports their findings.
+Fact: Appraisal reports are nothing like a home inspection.
+The purpose of the appraiser is to find an opinion of value in the appraisal process and through producing the report.
+A home inspector determines the condition of the house and its major components and reports their findings.